syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Drawing-Objects.md

 {% endhighlight %}
 {% endtabs %}

+A complete working example to add comment in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Excel%20Shapes/Comment).

 You can also fill the comments with various types of fills by using the **IFill** interface.
 Following code example illustrates how to fill the comment shape with a TwoColor gradient.

 {% tabs %}